 Amend(0)

-Coming back to instant termination in this segment is a very common phenomenon because they also believe the nexus with antisocial elements is so very evident that they can be used to threaten such innocent victims of instant terminations.
-By any length of professional imagination, we all as HR professionals should enlighten and educate the decision-makers that it is highly illegal, against all principles of natural justice, and no matter how big the misconduct is, you can at most suspend pending inquiry.
+Coming back to instant termination in this segment, it is a very common phenomenon because they also believe the nexus with antisocial elements is so evident that they can be used to threaten such innocent victims of instant terminations.
+By any length of professional imagination, we all, as HR professionals, should enlighten and educate the decision-makers that it is highly illegal and against all principles of natural justice.
+No matter how big the misconduct is, you can at most suspend pending inquiry.
 Thus, you cannot terminate instantly any staff who is deemed regular without due process of the law.
-Well, I agree with the points that Mr. Dinesh has made.
-I am sure you see the point "None can be punished without being heard."
+I agree with the points that Mr. Dinesh has made.
+I am sure you see the point: "None can be punished without being heard."

 From India, Madras